QuadSpinner/Gaea2Docs-Reference/simulate/erosion/crumble.md

 ![](/images/ref/crumble-all.gif)

-Crumble works with just about any GeoPrimitive, Erosion, and LookDev node.
+Crumble works with just about any Primitive, Erosion, and Surface node.
 While the controls may seem somewhat simplistic, they can create a wide range of effects depending on the combination.

 ## Controlling the Edge